 $159 gets you a super comfy fleece that is versatile enough that you can wear from the office to the climbing gym without looking out of place at either location.
 This jacket is backed by Patagonia's excellent Iron Clad guarantee, and we've had great experience with their warranty department regarding blown zippers and cactus-shredded clothes

 The Patagonia Performance Better Sweater kept our testers warm while looking good.
-This is not a jacket for taking deep into the backcountry where more breathable models like the Editors' Choice Award winning Patagonia R3 Hoody are more appropriate for staying dry when you're huffing and puffing up the hill, but for staying warm around town, the Better Sweater is a solid, stylish choice.
+This is not a jacket for taking deep into the backcountry where more breathable models like the Editors' Choice Award-winning Patagonia R3 Hoody and the Patagonia Crosstrek Hoody are more appropriate for staying dry when you're huffing and puffing up the hill, but for staying warm around town, the Better Sweater is a solid, stylish choice.

 OutdoorGearLab Member Reviews